 Punjab is one of the most prosperous states in India, and the food of Punjab attests to this in every morsel.
-Even though it is known as the bread basket of India, we get so much more than just that in their cuisine.
-Down south, a lot of people think that most north Indians are Punjabi and you can't blame them given all the Punjabi influence in the culture up north!
+Even though it is known as the breadbasket of India, we get so much more than just that in their cuisine.
+Down south, a lot of people think that most North Indians are Punjabi and you can't blame them given all the Punjabi influence in the culture up north!
 No matter what divides people, food has the power to unite us as Indians, especially the rich Punjabi food with its succulent taste and desi ghee.
-And with Pakistan being Punjab's neighbour, a lot of Pakistani flavours have also seeped into the cuisine of Punjab giving it even more exotic flavour.Here are some favourites from the land of bhangra and Daler Mehndi which you might not have even known were Punjabi dishes!
+And with Pakistan being Punjab's neighbour, a lot of Pakistani flavours have also seeped into the cuisine of Punjab giving it even more exotic flavour.Here are the best dishes from Punjab -

-2. Butter Chicken ?
-The king of all Punjabi dishes!
+- Butter Chicken - The king of all Punjabi dishes!

 While chicken may very well be called the national bird of Punjab, butter chicken is the crowning jewel of the food of Punjab.
 While it may not have originated in Punjab, it was invented by a Punjabi family so that counts, right?
 No celebration can be complete without this delicacy.
 This creamy, gravy dish is lightly spiced and paired up with either naan or rumaali roti.

 2. Shakkar Para - A sweet, indulgent dish of Punjab!

 A great accompaniment to tea, it can also be snacked on when you're craving something a little sweet.
 Made from semolina and flour, it is light and not overly sweet.
 For those with a sweeter tooth, these can be coated in coarse sugar or desecrated coconut for a different flavour.
 These can be just as easily made at home and stored for 2-3 weeks to keep munching on!
 It is deep-fried Punjabi Food so do be careful of how many you munch on.